Hilaria: Other

-According to the Calendar of Filocalus from 354, a Hilaria of Isis was part of the Isia festival, taking place on its final day, November 3.
+According to the Calendar of Filocalus from 354, a Hilaria of Isis formed part of the Isia festival, taking place on its final day, November 3.

+The return to life of Attis has parallels in other death/resurrection traditions such as those associated with Christ and Easter.

 On this day

 Herodian details an assassination plot by Maternus against Emperor Commodus that was to occur on the hilaria.
 Maternus planned to disguise himself and his followers as members of the Praetorian Guard, and proceed among the true members of the Guard, until they were close enough to kill Commodus.
 However, one of Maternus's followers revealed the plot ahead of time, betraying him because, according to Herodian, his men "preferred a legitimate emperor to a robber tyrant".
 On the day of hilaria, he was beheaded and his followers punished.
 The public celebrated the emperor's safety, and Commodus sacrificed to Cybele for protecting him from harm.